hartwigmedical/hmftools/isofox/README.md

 ### Reference Files
 Reference files are available for HG19 and HG38 [HMFTools-Resources](https://resources.hartwigmedicalfoundation.nl/):
 - Isofox: expected transcript expression and GC Bias
-- Ensembl: cached Ensembl files
 - KnownFusions: HMF known fusion data
+- Ensembl: cached Ensembl files.
+Instructions for how to generate can be found [here](https://github.com/hartwigmedical/hmftools/tree/master/gene-utils#generating-cached-ensembl-data-files)

+Note that the Ensembl gene cache currently generates for standard autosomes and sex chromosomes only (alt contigs and MT chromosomes are excluded).

 ### Transcript Expression
 The expression function in Isofox depends on the calculation of expected rates for each gene and transcript given a set of fragment lengths.
 These can be computed from scratch each time a sample is run, or pre-computed independently once and then loaded from file for subsequent sample runs.
 Using the pre-computed expected counts file reduces the processing time by around 95%.